zruncho3d/DuelingZero/FAQ.md

 And the extra extrusions, too.

-But having your very own Dual Gantry CoreXY printer - possibly the second in the world: **priceless**.
+But having your very own Dual Gantry CoreXY printer - possibly the second in the world to print with two extruders in the same part: **priceless**.

 ### How much XY travel do I get?

-There’s an aspirational goal to get ~170x170 motion for a 180x180 bed using the corner-cube-extended 300mm front/rear horizontals and 250mm side horizontals.

-Final numbers are TBD, but currently come close to this goal:
-* ~165mm usable Y travel covering 160mm bed, where the remaining 5mm is due to a wire interference
-* ~155mm usable X travel, where the remaining travel might come from updated toolhead-board mounts and wire routing
+With the new v3 frame size, assuming Boops are used, beyond 180x180 is possible: 184 x 194 travel.

+A shorter-depth moving carriage option, like the Micron or Pandora X carriage options, would add ~8mm to each side, but would require a mount to be added for something like a Klicky.

-### Can I port this to a V2-style CoreXZ gantry?
+### Can I port this to a V2-style CoreXY gantry?

 Good question!

-Part of what makes the design possible is that the Y rails on a V0-style gantry face inwards, vs upwards or downwards.
-This makes them suitable for a symmetric design that places one gantry above and one below.

-For a V2/Trident-style gantry, you’d have to modify the XY joints to support 4 stacked belts, which might become an issue as those belts get farther away from the carriages and as that higher distance creates higher torques on the carriages.
-Or, you’d need to use 4 total single-carriage rails and align them carefully, which seems a bit risky.

-Porting to a Switchwire-style CoreXZ gantry would seem to have similar considerations.
+Yes, though you would lose some of the XY density, if running belts just inside of the extrusions, rather than atop the extrusions, Pandora-style.

+However... maybe you won't need to.

+The v3 Fusion360 CAD is heavily parametric.
+Pages of parameters!
+In early design, a range of parameters were actively tested, including everything needed for a V2 gantry: extrusion size, bearing size, and belt spacing.

+But as of 2023-09-15, some issue with the base sketch is causing computation errors.
+These are hard to debug and fix.
+Stay tuned here.

 ### Why not just do an IDEX?

-**Answering as a user**: because single-extruder prints can be faster and better without a second toolhead to drag around, and there are some unique capabilities (simultaneous different prints, full-workspace single prints) that you get with a Dual Gantry but not an IDEX.
+**Answering as a user**: because single-extruder prints can be faster and better without a second toolhead to drag around, and there are some unique capabilities (simultaneous different prints, full-workspace single prints) that become possible with a Dual Gantry.

 **Answering as a printer-designer**: it’s a unique and interesting challenge to fit all the belts and toolheads into one gantry, especially in a way that reuses much of what’s out there.
 Lots of people have described the main concept, including many years ago, but few have made it to CAD, let alone a functioning printer, let alone one that others can reproduce from a link.